-Even as she pushed for reopening schools, Devos announced July 29 that she is awarding $180 million in grants to 11 states to support virtual coursework, training for remote instruction, and electronic devices.
+In July, Devos awarded $180 million in grants to 11 states to support virtual coursework, training for remote instruction, and electronic devices.
 DeVos announced grants ranging from $6 million to $20 million to 11 states: Georgia, Iowa, Louisiana, Maine, North Carolina, New York, Rhode Island, South Carolina, South Dakota, Tennessee, and Texas.
 Several states, including Rhode Island and Texas will enhance their virtual coursework offerings, which could benefit students from shuttered schools as well as homeschoolers.
 New York will put the bulk of its money toward training teachers in remote instruction, while Louisiana sets aside some of its grant providing devices and internet hotspots for 12,000 students.
 South Carolina is exploring a way to deliver remote instruction without internet access.